Mayank0875/DSA-Problem/P34/problem14/problem.md

 ## Title

-Median of Grid Products
+Table Multiplication

 ## Slug

-median-grid-products
+table-multiplication

+## Difficulty

+Medium

 ## Description

-Given an integer n (which is odd), consider an n x n grid where each cell (i, j) contains the value (i+1) * (j+1).
-When all these n^2 numbers are sorted in increasing order, the median value is the one exactly in the middle.
+Find the middle element when the numbers in an n * n multiplication table are sorted in increasing order.
+It is assumed that n is odd.

-For example, for n=3, the grid values are:
+For example, the 3 * 3 multiplication table is as follows:
-[1, 2, 3]
-[2, 4, 6]
-[3, 6, 9]
+    [[1, 2, 3], [2, 4, 6], [3, 6, 9]]

-The sorted list is [1, 2, 2, 3, 3, 4, 6, 6, 9], so the median (the 5th element) is 3.
+The numbers in increasing order are [1,2,2,3,3,4,6,6,9], so the answer is 3.

 ## Examples